JoeyMckenzie/nasastan/README.md

     </div>
 </div>

-# Nasastan 🚀
+# NASAStan 🚀

 A PHPStan extension that enforces
-NASA's [Power of Ten](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) rule in your PHP code.
+NASA's [Power of Ten](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) rules in your PHP code.

-> ⚠️ This is solely a package for self-learning.
-You're on your own if you use this package for the time being.
+> ⚠️ This is solely a package for self-learning and under active development.
+You're on your own if you use this package
+> for the time being.

 ## Why should I use this extension?